Independence of external administrators: A guide for creditors

-The independence requirement in a receivership or a scheme of arrangement is not discussed in this information sheet.
+The independence requirement in a receivership or a scheme of arrangement is not covered in this information sheet.

-- voluntary administration (which may lead to a deed of a company arrangement)
+- voluntary administration (which may lead to a DOCA).

-When a company enters into voluntary administration, a deed of company arrangement or liquidation, it is important that the person put in charge (the ‘external administrator’) is independent of the company and its directors, and acts in the interests of creditors as a whole.
+When a company enters liquidation, voluntary administration or a DOCA, the person put in charge (the ‘external administrator’ who is a registered liquidator) must be independent of the company and its directors.
+This is important because the external administrator must act in the interests of all creditors.

 There are different groups of people with different interests involved in the insolvency of a company.
-These include directors, shareholders, creditors who hold a security interest in assets of the company, unsecured creditors, employees (who may also be creditors) and customers.
-The external administrator must treat all of these groups fairly and in accordance with their legal rights.
+These include directors, shareholders, creditors who hold a security interest in the company’s assets, unsecured creditors, employees (who may also be creditors) and customers.
+The external administrator must treat all groups fairly and in accordance with their legal rights.
 For an external administrator to be independent, they must:

 - not be biased towards any person or group

-- not have, or have had, a close personal or business relationship with any person involved in the insolvency where that relationship might lead a fair minded observer to reasonably believe that the external administrator might not bring an impartial mind to their work
+- not have, or have had, a close personal or business relationship with any person involved in the insolvency where that relationship might lead a fair-minded observer to reasonably believe the external administrator might not bring an impartial mind to their work

 - not be in a position where their own personal or private interests conflict with their duties in the external administration.

-It is important that the external administrator is, at all times, both independent and accepted as being independent by those people interested in the affairs of the insolvent company.
-An external administrator may not be accepted as being independent if there is a real chance that circumstances exist that may threaten the person’s independence in the future.
+It is important the external administrator is independent and seen to be independent by people interested in the company’s affairs.
+An external administrator may not be seen as being independent if there is a chance circumstances exist that might threaten the person’s independence in the future.

-At the time of agreeing to take the appointment, the person must be independent and be accepted as being independent.
-If the person knows at the time there is the real prospect of a threat to actual or perceived independence arising in the future, the person should not take the appointment (even if they tell creditors about the threat) without the court’s approval.
+If the person knows at the time they agree to accept the appointment that there is a prospect of a threat to actual or perceived independence arising in the future, the person should not accept the appointment without the court’s approval (even if they tell creditors about the threat).

-A person must not be appointed as an external administrator of an insolvent company if they have any of the following relationships with the insolvent company, unless the court gives its approval:
+A person must not be appointed as an external administrator of an insolvent company if they have certain relationships with the company, unless the court gives its approval.
+These relationships are

-- the person is owed more than $5,000 by the insolvent company or a related company (other than fees they are owed through their role as an external administrator)
+- the person is owed more than $5,000 by the company or a related company (other than fees owed through their role as an external administrator)

-- the person is a director, secretary, senior manager or employee of the insolvent company
+- the person is a director, secretary, senior manager or employee of the company

-- the person is a director, secretary, senior manager or employee of a company that is a secured creditor in relation to the property of the insolvent company
+- the person is a director, secretary, senior manager or employee of a company that is a secured creditor of the property of the company

-- the person is an auditor of the insolvent company
+- the person is an auditor of the company

 - the person is a partner or employee of an auditor of the company